 Discovered (Jul 12, 1784) by William Herschel

-A 6th-magnitude emission nebula and open cluster in Sagittarius (RA 18 03 42.0, Dec -24 22 48)
+A magnitude 5.8 emission nebula and open cluster in Sagittarius (RA 18 03 42.0, Dec -24 22 48)

-Per Dreyer, NGC 6533 (= John Herschel's GC 4368 = V 13, 1860 RA 17 56 32, NPD 114 53.4) is "extremely large, extremely irregular figure, star following".
+Historical Identification: Per Dreyer, NGC 6533 (= GC 4368 = (WH) V 13, 1860 RA 17 56 32, NPD 114 53.4) is "extremely large, extremely irregular figure, stars to east".
 (Note: V 13 is in Dreyer's column for "other observers", and as a result is listed as such in some references, such as the NGC/IC Project.
-However, it is a printing error, and actually refers to William Herschel's list V#13.)
+However, it is a printing error, and actually refers to William Herschel's list V#13, as indicated above.)
 Why Dreyer did not give credit to the earlier observations by Le Gentil and Messier (as he did for NGC 6523) is unknown; but as noted in other places, the NGC was an updating of the GC, and in many cases only lists John and William Herschel's observations.
 Aside from that, NGC 6533 refers to the combined region also cataloged as NGC 6523 and 6526, so Dreyer may have been noting that Herschel was the first to assign a position to the overall structure.
-The position listed in the NGC precesses to RA 18 05 09.1, Dec -24 53 14, which is half a degree south of the correct position; but a detailed drawing of the region by John Herschel and the description provided in Dreyer's catalog make the identification certain (per Corwin, the error can be reduced to zero by assuming that Herschel misidentified the comparison star as 5 Sgr instead of 4 Sgr).
+The position listed in the NGC precesses to (2000) RA 18 05 09.1, Dec -24 53 14, which is half a degree south of the correct position; but a detailed drawing of the region by John Herschel and the description provided in Dreyer's catalog make the identification certain (per Corwin, the error can be reduced to zero by assuming that Herschel misidentified the comparison star as 5 Sgr instead of 4 Sgr).
 The only question is, as noted for the other NGC listings corresponding to the Lagoon Nebula, which numbers apply to which regions.
 As shown in the labeled drawing below (and at the individual listings), NGC 6523 applies to the brightest part of the Lagoon, which is the western portion of Herschel's nebula.
 NGC 6526 applies to the fainter region to its east, which is the eastern portion of Herschel's nebula.
-NGC 6350 is the cluster of stars to their east, which with visual observations appears to be to the east of the Lagoon; but in the photographic images shown below, the Lagoon is a much larger structure than anything visible with the eye, and as a result, the cluster is more nearly in the center of the "modern" Lagoon.
+NGC 6530 is the cluster of stars to their east, which with visual observations appears to be to the east of the Lagoon; but in the photographic images shown below, the Lagoon is a much larger structure than anything visible with the eye, and as a result, the cluster is more nearly in the center of the "modern" Lagoon.
 Two IC listings also apply to fainter regions off to the east, as shown in the very wide field image at the end of this entry.

-The Lagoon Nebula lies about 5000 light-years from the Earth, in the direction of the constellation of Sagittarius (and hence, toward the center of our galaxy).
-It is best seen telescopically at very low power, as its 100 light-year span is nearly three times the half-degree diameter of the Moon (although the part referred to as NGC 6533 is only about 45 by 30 arcmin, or half again the size of the Moon).
+Physical Information: The Lagoon Nebula lies about 5000 light-years from the Earth, in the direction of the constellation of Sagittarius (and hence, toward the center of our galaxy).
+It is best seen telescopically at very low power, as its 100 span is nearly three times the half-degree diameter of the Moon (although the part referred to as NGC 6533 is only about 45 by 30 arcmin, or half again the size of the Moon).
 Its visual appearance is of a ghostly gray cloud spread across the starry background formed by stars lying between us and it, and within its star-forming regions.
-As shown by the varying appearance of the images below, its photographic appearance depends upon the artistic whims of the the person who chooses the colors representing different wavelengths inside or outside the visible spectrum. |
+As shown by the varying appearance of the images below, its photographic appearance depends upon the artistic whims of the the person who chose the colors representing different wavelengths inside or outside the visible spectrum.

-Above, an NOAO view of M8 (Image Credits: N. A. Sharp, REU Program, AURA, NOAO, NSF) Below, another (labeled) NOAO view (Image Credits: N.A.Sharp, REU program/NOAO/AURA/NSF) NGC 6533 is the combination of NGC 6523 (to the west) and 6526 (to the east)
+Above, a ? arcmin wide image of NGC 6533 (Image Credit N. A. Sharp, REU Program, AURA, NOAO, NSF) Below, a labeled ? arcmin wide image of the region (Image Credit N.A.Sharp, REU program/NOAO/AURA/NSF) NGC 6533 is the combination of NGC 6523 (to the west) and 6526 (to the east)

-Below, a comparison of part of the visible-light image above to an infrared view of the same region, showing the stars hidden within and behind the Lagoon, and clouds of dark dusty material which are normally lost in the glow of the emission nebula (Image Credits: ESO/VVV, Acknowledgment: Cambridge Astronomical Survey Unit) |
+Below, a comparison of part of the visible-light image above to an infrared view of the same region, showing the stars hidden within and behind the Lagoon, and clouds of dark dusty material which are normally lost in the glow of the emission nebula (Image Credit ESO/VVV, Acknowledgment: Cambridge Astronomical Survey Unit) Below, a ? arcmin wide image of the region containing the Lagoon Nebula (Image Credit Jeff and Paul Neumann/Adam Block/NOAO/AURA/NSF)

 NGC 6534

-Recorded (Jun 28, 1886) by Lewis Swift (4-63)
+Recorded (Jun 28, 1886) by Lewis Swift

 A lost or nonexistent object in Draco (RA 17 57 18.9, Dec +64 18 12)